How a GitHub Actions Cache Hit Skipped Our Tests and Shipped a Regression to 12,000 Users

 Size: 142 MB

 The cache key was hashFiles('**/package-lock.json').
-The discount-code feature added new test files but added no new npm dependencies — so package-lock.json did not change, the hash matched, the 11-day-old cache was restored, and the new test files were invisible to the cached Jest runner.
+The discount-code feature added new test files but no new npm dependencies.
+So package-lock.json didn't change, the hash matched, the 11-day-old cache came back, and the new test files were invisible to the cached Jest runner.

-The broken CI pipeline had a single cache entry covering both node_modules (correct to cache by lockfile) and .jest-cache (incorrect — Jest's compiled transform cache, which must invalidate when source files change):
+The broken pipeline had a single cache entry covering both node_modules (correct to cache by lockfile) and .jest-cache, which is Jest's compiled transform cache and must invalidate when source files change:

 BROKEN: Single Cache Key for node_modules + Jest Transform Cache